 Note: This book states that there are 4000 languages in the world.
-According to Summer Institute of Linguistics, there are actually 6909 languages.
+According to Summer Institute of Linguistics, there are actually 6909 languages, though the number is shrinking.
+One of the reasons the number is going down: about 2000 of the languages have fewer than 1000 people who speak them!

 Why does it matter that we know an exact number?

 In 1974, missiologist (someone who studies missions), Dr. Ralph Winter presented a paper at the Lausanne Conference with new thinking that encouraged mission leaders to focus on "unreached" or "hidden" peoples.
-In order to determine just where unreached peoples lived, he recommended they search out and count each unique Dr. Winter encouraged this thinking in response to Rev. 5:9.
+In order to determine just where unreached peoples lived, he recommended they search out and count each unique people group and then purposefully target them with the Good News.
+Dr. Winter encouraged this thinking in response to Revelations 5:9.